riley-x/Libra_Sheet/README.md

   * Imagine you paid $60 for dinner with a friend and they Venmo you back $30
   * Your real expense is only $30, and the Venmo transaction shouldn't count as income
 * Dark/light theme
-* Fully offline; no internet connection used
+* Fully offline; no internet connection used.
+Everything is saved to a local SQLite file.